PabloJM21/Segmentation-Denoising-with-U-Net/README.md

 ## Project Details

+## Installation of libraries
+First of all we install the required python libraries for completing the task.

+-Script:
 ## Data Exploration
 In this step, we explore the dataset to understand its structure and visualize some examples.
 This is done in the data_exploration.py script.